The introduction of the three-tier system in England means there is different travel advice for different areas of the country.

-– What rules apply in England?
+– What restrictions apply in Tier 1?

 There are no restrictions on how far you are allowed to travel for a holiday.

-– Can I visit Scotland?
+– Can I visit Wales?

-It said it is “not imposing mandatory travel restrictions at this stage” and pre-booked trips do not need to be cancelled.
+The Scottish Government said it is “not imposing mandatory travel restrictions at this stage” and pre-booked trips do not need to be cancelled.

 You can only stay in self-catered accommodation such as caravans, apartments and holiday cottages with your own household.

 Spending the night in a hotel or B&B is only allowed if people from different households do not share rooms.

 – What are the rules in Northern Ireland?

 Northern Ireland will enter a period of intensified coronavirus restrictions from 6pm on Friday.